kevineder/rosumi-example/README.md

 rosumi-example
 ==============

-Example usage of the Rosumi gem.
+This project demonstrates the usage of the Rosumi gem.